Families turn to ‘Animal Crossing’ for trick-or-treating amid covid-19 fears

 She’s hosting this area on her island all the way through to Halloween.
 On the evening of the 31st, she’s joining her friends for virtual trick-or-treating across several islands in the game.

-For Neha Joshi, 35, and her husband Gautam, 36, in San Francisco, “Animal Crossing” has been an essential tether to family, and will again serve in that capacity on Halloween when they join their young relatives to celebrate the holiday.
+For Neha Tiwari, 35, and her husband Gautam Joshi, 36, in San Francisco, “Animal Crossing” has been an essential tether to family, and will again serve in that capacity on Halloween when they join their young relatives to celebrate the holiday.
 The two play the simulation game regularly, with their 20-month old son watching since it’s “just like a cartoon,” Gautam said.

 Halloween is often spent with their nieces who live down the street but because their father works in an ICU, Neha and Gautam feel safer staying home.
 This year, they’re meeting up in “Animal Crossing” with other relatives, who live in Massachusetts.